christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 })
 ```

-Whether this pure functional approach makes a lot more sense to others:
+This pure functional approach makes a lot more sense to others:

 ```ts
 {